alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The `id` of the monitored Sender or Receiver MUST be the only member of the Source's `parents` attributes.

-The `version`  attribute MUST be udpated whenever the value of a source's attribute changes.
+The `version`  attribute MUST be updated whenever the value of a source's attribute changes.

 The `clock_name attribute MUST be `null`.

 The state of a monitoring Source SHOULD NOT be updated more than once per second.
+A Source MUST NOT publish more than one update to the Registry per second.
+This limit applies per resource (per monitoring Source), not per Node.

 ## Controller